-Combination pill could be cost effective in preventing heart diseaseJanuary 16th, 2013 in Cardiology /
+Combination pill could be cost effective in preventing heart diseaseJanuary 16, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—A single combination pill could reduce cardiovascular disease and stroke in Latin Americans by up to 21 percent at a cost of about $35 per quality adjusted life year gained, according to a study led by a University of Wisconsin School of Medicine and Public Health research team.